saezlab/DOT/README.md

 For optimal performance on moderately sized instances, we recommend at least 4 GB of RAM.
 For large reference scRNA-seq data or very large spatial instances higher memory may be required.

 Installation takes less than five minutes.
-The sample dataset provided can be run in less than a minute on a ``normal'' desktop computer.
+The sample dataset provided can be run in less than a minute on a "normal"" desktop computer.
 DOT takes approximately 7 minutes to process a MERFISH MOp dataset with approximately 250 genes, 100 cell types and 4,000 spots.

 Operating system tested on: macOS Monterey 12.4